PythonDataScience24/Python_Project/README.md

 ## Usage

-Make sure (1) virtualenv is installed and (2) activate the virtual environment before beginning:
+Make sure (1) virtualenv is installed, (2) create a virtual environment, and (3) activate the virtual environment before beginning:
 1. `pip show virtualenv`/`which virtualenv`, and `pip install virtualenv` if required
+2. `virtualenv venv`
-2. `source venv/bin/activate`
+3. `source venv/bin/activate`
 Then, install the necessary dependencies from within the environment:
-3. `pip install -r requirements.txt`
+4. `pip install -r requirements.txt`

 This project functions as a Dash app.
 To get started, simply run `python3 app.py` and visit `127.0.0.1:8050` or `localhost:8050` in a web browser.